intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 ### Assets and Feared events

-We introduce a new field for risk analysis called analysis_focus, with possible values among feared impact/probability/full.
-Full is the current mode, and the default value.
-In the "impact" variant, only impact is evaluated.
-There is no probability, nor any risk treatment.

 Assets can be referred in a risk analysis.
 In addition, we add a new field in an asset called "feared events" to refer to zero, one or several risk analyses defining the feared events for this asset.

 A new field is added to a risk scenario, precising the security objective that is threatened, among the values Confidentiality/Integrity/Availability/Proof/Authenticity.